epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.10.8 =
+* Fixed: An undefined variable in the shortcode output

 = 1.10.7 =
 * Fixed: Custom background images and logos